-4.2 SUN SAFE GUIDELINES
+4.1 SUN SAFE GUIDELINES

 As a means of protecting children from sunburn and skin cancer, there is a "NO HAT, NO PLAY IN THE SUN" policy all year round.
 Children must wear bucket or broad brim hats all-year-round when in the sun (visors and caps are not acceptable).
-Children not wearing hats at recess and lunch times will be asked to move to a shaded area.

-Children without hats will not be able to participate in outdoor physical education and sport.
+Children without hats will not be able to participate in outdoor physical education and sport, and asked to move to a shaded area at recess/lunch.
 Correct school hats are available for purchase through the front office at all times.

-4.3 MEDICATION & CRITICAL ALLERGY MANAGEMENT
+4.2 MEDICATION & CRITICAL ALLERGY MANAGEMENT